IBM/watson-nao-robot/README.md

 ![](doc/source/images/conversation_dialog_pic.png)

-In this conversation we have used the slots in the dialog for asserting multiple information from the user.
+In this conversation, the slots feature under dialog has been used to gather multiple informations from the user.
 Slots for `Max` dialog is represented in the above image.

 ## 5. Import the Node-RED flow